mynamesleon/detection/README.md

 ## Creating your own checks

-The script exposes two additional functions via the client object: `client.uaCheck(stringToCheck)` and `client.cssCheck(stringOrArray)`
+The script exposes three additional functions via the client object: `client.uaCheck(stringToCheck)`, `client.propCheck(stringOrArray)` and `client.valCheck(cssValue, cssProp)`.

-`client.uaCheck` takes a string which it checks against the browser's userAgent string.
+`client.uaCheck` takes a string which it checks against the browser's userAgent string, and returns a boolean.
 You can also include basic regex here.
 E.g. `client.uaCheck('chrome|firefox')` will return true in both Chrome and Firefox.
 This function simply checks for the existence of the string, so `client.uaCheck('chro')` will also return true in Chrome.

-`client.cssCheck` takes either a string of space delimited properties to check for, or an array of properties.
-E.g. `client.cssCheck('borderRadius WebkitBorderRadius')` or `client.cssCheck(['borderRadius', 'WebkitBorderRadius'])`.
+`client.propCheck` takes either a string of space delimited properties to check for, or an array of properties.
+E.g. `client.propCheck('borderRadius WebkitBorderRadius')` or `client.propCheck(['borderRadius', 'WebkitBorderRadius'])`.
 This checks whether or not the properties are supported on a `<div>`, and will return the **first supported value** in the sequence, or false if none are supported.
-E.g. `client.cssCheck('OBorderRadius MozBorderRadius WebkitBorderRadius borderRadius')` would return 'WebkitBorderRadius' in current Chrome.
+E.g. `client.propCheck('OBorderRadius MozBorderRadius WebkitBorderRadius borderRadius')` would return 'WebkitBorderRadius' in current Chrome.

+`client.valCheck` takes two strings: the CSS value to check, and the CSS property to check it against (the property is set to width by default if nothing is passed in) - these checks will be made on a `<div>`, and returns a boolean.
+This can have multiple purposes, such as checking if a particular unit is supported, e.g. `client.valCheck('10rem', 'font-size')`.
+It can also be used to check that a CSS property supports a particular value, e.g. `client.valCheck('all', 'will-change')`, but can also double up as a property check for a single property, e.g. `client.valCheck('10px', '-moz-border-radius')`.